MaxJackson13/HackTheBox/Writer/Writer.md

 <img src='Images/stories.png'>

-It has the option to upload a `.jpg` file from the local computer or to upload a file from a url.
+It has the option to upload a `.jpg` file from the local computer or from a url.

 <img src='Images/storiesadd.png'>